 Knowing More About Coping Mechanisms

 Coping mechanisms, a term used by psychologists, is defined as “a behavioural or cognitive strategy used to change or maintain mood, reduce anxiety, cope with stress, and promote well-being.”
 It is a technique people use to deal with life’s problems.
 Examples of coping strategies include remaining positive, using humour, giving up control, venting, and seeking social support.
+It could also be something like smoking weed with your friends.
+After all, we all have days when we are so drained and exhausted that the only thing we can do is order some nice weed (from stores like HealingNug), gather our friends, and smoke it together.
+Sometimes that’s perfectly fine.
 Coping mechanisms can be implemented by individuals or as a group and are one of the best ways for someone to work through stressful events.

 Our coping mechanisms are the things we do to cope with or manage our emotions.
 They help us to cope and handle life’s obstacles.
 Some coping mechanisms include negative self-talk, avoiding the situation or people, seeking negative validation, focusing on others, placing blame, comparing ourselves to others, or giving up.
 Many of us have a coping mechanism that does not help us feel better or handle our challenges.
 These are coping mechanisms that make our lives worse.